CatoLynx/Cheetah_Firmware/README.md

 Pixel-based displays use the following buffers:

 * `display_pixel_buffer`, which contains the bitmap data as vertical columns, starting at the top left, going down, from left to right
+* Optionally `display_prev_pixel_buffer`, which holds the pixel data from the previous display update
 * `display_output_buffer`, as explained above

 ### Character-based displays
 Character-based displays use the following buffers:

 * `display_text_buffer`, which holds the input text as entered by the user
+* Optionally `display_prev_text_buffer`, which holds the input text data from the previous display update
 * `display_char_buffer`, which holds an intermediary representation of each character, e.g. a different character set
 * `display_quirk_flags_buffer`, which holds additional data for each character, such as combining diacritical marks, in a display-specific format
 * `display_output_buffer`, as explained above